Howard M. Wiseman

-Howard Mark Wiseman (born 19 June 1968) is an Australian theoretical and quantum physicist, who notable for his work on quantum feedback control, quantum measurements, quantum information (especially quantum steering), open quantum systems, the many interacting worlds interpretation of quantum mechanics, and other topics in quantum foundations.
+Howard Mark Wiseman (born 19 June 1968) is an Australian theoretical and quantum physicist, who is notable for his work on quantum feedback control, quantum measurements, quantum information (especially quantum steering), open quantum systems, the many interacting worlds interpretation of quantum mechanics, and other topics in quantum foundations.

 Early life

 Wiseman was born in Brisbane, Australia and received his B.Sc.(Hons) in Physics from the University of Queensland in 1991.
 He completed his PhD in physics under Gerard J. Milburn at the University of Queensland in 1994, with a thesis entitled Quantum Trajectories and Feedback.

 Career

 After his PhD, Wiseman undertook a postdoc under Dan Walls at the University of Auckland.
 From 1996 to 2009 he held Australian Research Council (ARC) research fellowships.
 He is currently a Physics Professor at Griffith University, where he is the Director of the Centre for Quantum Dynamics.
 He is also an Executive Node Manager in the Centre for Quantum Computation and Communication Technology, an ARC Centre of Excellence.